Zettelkasten-Method/zettelkasten.de/content/posts/2023/06/building-a-second-brain-and-zettelkasten/index.md

 <%= insert_rel_image file: "robin-hood.jpg", caption: %Q{Picture by <a href="https://unsplash.com/@artem_kniaz">Artem Kniaz</a> from <a href="https://unsplash.com/de/fotos/jzJrcP2W-ZI">Unsplash</a>} %>

 Every form of self-management is an attempt to take a step towards this inner harmony.
-It is therefore no coincidence that David Allen in *Getting Things Done* repeatedly points to the goal of "mind like water" throughout his book.[14][#allen2015] Forte's *Building a Second Brain* builds on the tradition of Getting Things Done.
+It is therefore no coincidence that David Allen in *Getting Things Done* repeatedly points to the goal of "mind like water" throughout his book.[^allen2015-14] Forte's *Building a Second Brain* builds on the tradition of Getting Things Done.
 Not only does he write this explicitly.[^forte-0] It is reflected in advice like this:

 > **Don't worry about analyzing, interpreting, or categorizing each point to decide whether to highlight it.
 That is way too taxing and will break the flow of your concentration.
 Instead, rely on your intuition** to tell you when a passage is interesting, counterintuitive, or relevant to your favorite problems or current project.[^forte-1] (Emphasis mine)

 Knowledge work is characterized by the fact that tasks are not given, but must first be recognized as such.[^allen2015-16] This lack of clarity about how to understand something and what to do with it leads to psychological entropy.
-Then, we feel nervous, uncertain, and anxious.[^hirsh2012]
+Then, we feel nervous, uncertain, and anxious.[^hirsh2012-304]

 [^forte-0]: Forte 2022, 212
 [^forte-1]: Forte 2022, 140
+[^hirsh2012]: Jacob B. Hirsh, Raymond A. Mar, and Jordan B. Peterson (2012): Psychological entropy: a framework for understanding uncertainty-related anxiety., Psychological review, 2012, Vol. 119 2.
-[^hirsh2012]: Jacob B. Hirsh, Raymond A. Mar, and Jordan B. Peterson (2012): Psychological entropy: a framework for understanding uncertainty-related anxiety., Psychological review, 2012, Vol. 119 2, S. 304-20.
+[^hirsh2012-304]: Jacob B. Hirsh, Raymond A. Mar, and Jordan B. Peterson (2012): Psychological entropy: a framework for understanding uncertainty-related anxiety., Psychological review, 2012, Vol. 119 2, pp 304-20.
 [^allen2015-16]: David Allen (2015): Getting Things Done.
+The Art of Stress-Free Productivity, Elcograf: Piatkus. p.
+16.
-The Art of Stress-Free Productivity, Elcograf: Piatkus.
-S.16.
+[^allen2015-14]: David Allen (2015): Getting Things Done.
+The Art of Stress-Free Productivity, Elcograf: Piatkus. p.
+14.

 Any form of self-management is ultimately a method of managing psychological entropy.
 This is also true for *Building a Second Brain*.